How to Download a YouTube Video (The Right Way)

 • Access YouTube Music Premium and Google Play Music at no additional cost

 In addition to the regular plan, the service offers family and student plans.
-The family plan allows up to five people to access the service for $17.99 a month.
-On the other hand, students get a sizable discount and only pay $6.99 a month.
-However, students are only eligible for up to four years, and they have to verify their school through SheerID.
+The family plan allows up to five people to access the service for $22.99 a month.

 Advertisement

-If you're interested in YouTube Premium, you can snag a one-month free trial before making the monthly commitment.
+Before purchasing a subscription, you can snag a one-month YouTube Premium free trial before making the monthly commitment.

 Advertisement